YigitElma/YigitElma.github.io/_project/weight-comp.md

 </center>

 <p align="justify">
 Here, the term multiplying the acceleration term represents the effective inertia of the system.
 From here we can conclude that we can increase the effective inertia simply by decreasing &#952; and this is what inertial amplification refers to.
-For more details, please check out the <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.76.054309"> original paper</a>.
+For more details, please check out the <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.76.054309" target="_blank"> original paper</a>.
 </p>

 <p align="justify">